meldrumkathryn/Montecarlo_Project/README.md

 8) Show the rolls

-After calling the play function, in order to see the results call the show_rolls function, this has an optional boolean argument wide= True or wide= False to produce a wide or narrow dataframe, respectively:
+After calling the play function, in order to see the results, call the show_rolls function.
+This has an optional boolean argument (wide= True) or (wide= False) to produce a wide or narrow dataframe, respectively:

 game_object.show_rolls(wide = True)